-- Document the time and the current, maximum and minimum temperatures of all vaccine storage units in the Temperature Log Book3 twice daily (beginning and end of each business day) and reset the digital temperature monitoring device after recording/downloading the readings.4 As there are several different data loggers required for the monitoring of the specialized storage units, please consult the product specifications for your particular data loggers, including the requirements for downloading and replacement. - View the temperatures every time the storage unit is accessed. - Maintain temperature logs and data logger temperature downloads for a minimum of one year (unless internal policy requires a longer retention period).
+- Document the time and the current, maximum and minimum temperatures of all vaccine storage units in the Temperature Log Book3 twice daily (beginning and end of each business day) and reset the digital temperature monitoring device after recording/downloading the readings.4 As there are several different data loggers required for the monitoring of the specialized storage units, consult the product specifications for your particular data loggers, including the requirements for downloading and replacement. - View the temperatures every time the storage unit is accessed.
+Report any out of range temperatures immediately. - Maintain temperature logs and data logger temperature downloads for a minimum of one year (unless internal policy requires a longer retention period).
 This data may be requested by the ministry. - Inspect the storage unit during the twice-daily checks, and, if required, rotate inventory and remove any expired vaccines.